HIV/AIDS in Thailand: HIV/AIDS history and prevalence

 After Thailand's first case of [imported] AIDS was reported in 1984—in a Thai student who returned from college in the United States—and after the first laboratory detection of HIV in 1985, starting in early 1988, HIV infection spread explosively in sequential waves in one risk group after another.

 Information on the prevalence of AIDS in Thailand was initially suppressed due to the concern of affecting the economy of the tourist industry.
 In 1991, the government adopted a strategy to combat the disease, and in recent years, the number of new infections has declined.
 According to Avert, the second-highest prevalence of HIV in Asia existed in Thailand in 2002, with a rate of 1.8 percent.
 HIV prevalence had remained the same from 2003 to 2005 (1.4 percent).
 By 2017 HIV prevalence had declined to 1.1 percent, with 75 percent having access to antiretroviral therapy (ART).

 Thailand's early cases of HIV/AIDS occurred primarily among gay men.
 The virus then spread rapidly to injecting drug users (IDUs), followed by prostitutes.
 Between 2003 and 2005, there were increases in HIV prevalence from 17 to 28 percent among men who have sex with men in Bangkok.
 In addition, prevalence among IDUs still ranges from 30 to 50 percent.

 In 2005, more than 40 percent of new infections were among women, the majority of whom were infected through intercourse with long-term lovers.
 Money and a low level of condom use due to women's activity in the illegal sex trade are factors responsible for the spread of HIV among this group.
 Although the prevalence of HIV/AIDS in Thailand has declined, the epidemic has moved to the general population and there is a greater need to match prevention efforts with recent changes in the epidemic.

-As of 2011, IDUs in Thailand are the among the most vulnerable to HIV/AIDS and number between 40,000 and 97,300.
+As of 2011, IDUs in Thailand are among the most vulnerable to HIV/AIDS and number between 40,000 and 97,300.